-- A bachelor's or master's programme shall be considered complete when the student obtains the required credits as per the valid Guidance Note on the composition of study material, achieving an overall grade of at least 4.0. - Students who fail to complete the study programme may request written confirmation of passes obtained in individual examinations.
+- A bachelor's or master's programme shall be considered complete when the student obtains the required credits as per these Study and Examination Regulations and the relevant Guidance Note, achieving an overall grade of at least 4.0. - Students who fail to complete the study programme may request written confirmation of passes obtained in individual examinations.